sbhbenjamin/tp/docs/UserGuide.md

 - Extraneous parameters for commands that do not take in any parameters (such as `help` and `exit`) will be ignored.<br>
   For example if you input `exit 123`, Harmonia will interpret it as `exit`.

-- The constraints on the inputs can be found [here](#6-appendix-constraints-on-inputs).
+- You can find the constraints on the inputs [here](#6-appendix-constraints-on-inputs).

 </div>